 A typical family portrait shoot takes about 60-90 minutes to do.
 Please ensure that you arrive promptly at the stated time.
 Arriving late will result in a shortened shoot, or your shoot being cancelled without a refund of any fees.

 Q: What if someone is ill?
 Should we still go ahead with the shoot?

 If it looks like someone in your group will be ill on the day of the shoot, please let me know as soon as you can and I’ll do my best to reschedule the shoot to another day (dates/times subject to availability), as illness and tiredness can greatly affect a child’s willingness to be photographed.

 If anyone in your party has an infectious illness, please do not bring them to the studio, as we do not want to pass any bugs on to our other clients.

 Q: When and where do we view our portraits?

-We will call you about ten days after your shoot to arrange your viewing.
-Due to the bespoke nature of our work, all first viewings take place at our studio.
+I will contact you about ten days after your shoot to arrange your viewing.
+Due to the bespoke nature of my work, all first viewings take place at my studio.

 Q: What do we need to do before we come to the viewing?

 This is really important!
 Before you come to the viewing, you need to consider where you want to display your portraits and how much available wall space you have.
 Take a few measurements and bring them to the studio.
 This will really help you when it comes to choosing the right print size and finish.

 Also, think about friends and relatives who you may want to give prints to.
 Remember, portraits of your family make great gifts!